RaquelGarciah/RaquelGarcia-portfolio/README.md

 # Raquel García — Interactive Portfolio

 A personal portfolio that doubles as an **interactive, conversational CV**.
-A minimalist black hero (in the spirit of [andagain.uk](https://andagain.uk)) reveals a kinetic wordmark, scrolls into a waving video, and then into an **Apple-iMessage-style chat** where visitors "talk" to me and explore my work by tapping options.
+A minimalist black hero reveals a kinetic wordmark, scrolls into a waving video, and then into an **Apple-iMessage-style chat** where visitors "talk" to me and explore my work by tapping options.